 - Silver: Dixie, FAU Lab School District, Gadsden, Hamilton, Lee, Marion, Osceola, Putnam, St. Johns

 - Gold: Broward, Duval, Leon, Manatee, Nassau, Pasco, Sarasota

 - Silver: Baker, Bay, Brevard, Citrus, Clay, Escambia, Flagler, Indian River, Madison, Martin, Monroe, Palm Beach, Polk, Santa Rosa, St. Lucie, Sumter, Volusia

 - Bronze: Bradford, Franklin, Hernando, Lake, Levy, Seminole, Wakulla, Washington

 In addition to supporting this recognition, the Florida Departments of Education (FDOE) and Health (FDOH) jointly facilitate the Florida Healthy School District Collaborative to help strengthen WSCC infrastructure.
 The Collaborative is made up of the above awarded districts.
-FDOE and FDOH host a Healthy School District Collaborative quarterly webinar to provide opportunities for district sharing best practices and challenges, annual professional development, resources and technical assistance.
+FDOE and FDOH host a Healthy School District Collaborative webinar on a biannual basis to provide opportunities for district sharing best practices and challenges, annual professional development, resources and technical assistance.